deBubz/StudyNotes/y2s1/secfun/w05/week5notes.md

 > **Problems**
 >
-> - Key Distribution Center is a single point of failure(single point of  Attack)
+> - Key Distribution Center is a single point of failure(single point of  Attack
 > - No Auth
-> - Poor scalability
+> - Poor scalability (DOS)
 > - Slow

 ### Merkle's Puzzle